dfghsdh/structured_response/README.md

 2. Check that all required packages are installed correctly.
 3. Verify that your Python version is compatible (3.x).
 4. Review the console output for any error messages.
+5. Try running with the `--verbose` flag for more detailed information.

 ## Contributing